jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 DECORATE actually has pointers!
 But you are limited to using three of them: **master, target** and **tracer**.
 You’re probably familiar with them, but here’s a quick recap:

 - `Target` is the most common pointer and it’s automatically used by monsters and projectiles:
-  - In case of **monsters** a target is literally their current target—the actor they’ll be chasing and attacking (if there is one).
+  - In case of **monsters** `target` is literally their current target—the actor they’ll be chasing and attacking (if there is one).
 Monsters acquire a target by calling `A_Look`, then chase it with `A_Chase`, and they aim at the target with `A_FaceTarget`.
-  - In case of **projectiles** a `target` is (counter-intuitively) the **shooter** of the projectile.
+  - In case of **projectiles** `target` is (counter-intuitively) the **shooter** of the projectile.
 So, if it’s a player-spawned projectile, the player pawn will be its target.
 Why is it even tracked?
 Because the shooter has to get **kill credit**: it allows the game to track how many monsters the player killed, who killed whom in multiplayer, and print out obituary messages (such as "*Playername* stood in awe of Spider demon").
 If for some reason the projectile loses its `target` pointer (which normally shouldn’t happen), the killer won’t get the credit.
 (There are other more obscure mechanics involved; for example, a projectile can’t hit its shooter as long as the shooter is the projectile’s `target`).
     - *Note*: if you’re wondering if a projectile has any pointer to its actual target, i.e. the monster that it'll hit, the answer is no. Projectiles don’t need pointers to actors they hit because they simply hit whatever they collide with.
 (They do get a pointer to what they hit briefly when the hit happens, but you can't access it in DECORATE; more on that later.)
 - `Tracer` pointer is normally only used by seeker projectiles, such as **RevenantTracer**.
 Projectiles using seeking functions such as `A_Tracer` or `A_SeekerMissile` continuously face their tracer to change their direction towards it.
 - `Master` pointer is not set by anything in vanilla Doom, but you might’ve set it yourself via `A_SpawnItemEx` which allows setting pointers manually via flags (`SXF_SETMASTER` in this case).